 “Exposure to literature,” the researchers write in the Creativity Research Journal, “may offer a (way for people) to become more likely to open their minds.”

 For those of us older slogs who need a little bit of help escaping our well-worn grooves, this is good news.
 And for a brain that’s just starting to gain shape?
-Well, I think I’ll leave The Goody-Naughty Book on the bookshelf, and instead start reading my daughter War and Peace during her late night feedings.subscribe to Ploughshares?
+Well, I think I’ll leave The Goody-Naughty Book on the bookshelf, and instead start reading my daughter War and Peace during her late night feedings.Might we be so bold as to suggest that you subscribe to Ploughshares?